Understanding Common Bidet Seat Terms

 N

-Night Light – Many mid-range to high-end bidet seats come with a built-in, LED nightlight that gently illuminates the toilet bowl.
-These nightlights are generally bright enough to enable you to safely navigate the bathroom in low light but won’t jar you awake like turning on an overhead light can.
 As with many other bidet amenities, the nightlight is an optional feature, so you can always turn it off if you’d rather not use it.
-If the seat you want doesn’t come with a nightlight, you can purchase and install an after-market model, though these aren’t quite as streamlined as the built-in kind.
+If the bidet you want doesn’t come with a nightlight, you can purchase and install an after-market model, though these aren’t quite as streamlined as the built-in kind.

-Nozzle Material: Stainless Steel vs. Aluminum vs. Plastic – Stainless steel is the gold standard for bidet nozzles because it’s strong, non-porous and corrosion-resistant.
-This means it’s less likely to harbor bacteria or grime and is especially easy to keep clean.
-Aluminum and plastic are less expensive than stainless steel and reduce the overall cost of the seat, but they’re also less strong, more porous and more likely to scratch.
+Nozzle Material: Stainless Steel vs. Aluminum vs. Plastic – Stainless steel is the gold standard for bidet nozzles because it’s strong, non-porous and resistant to corrosion.
+This means it’s less likely to harbor bacteria or grime and is the easiest type of nozzle to keep clean.
+Aluminum and plastic are less expensive than stainless steel and reduce the overall cost of the bidet, but they’re also less strong, more porous and more likely to scratch.
 Functionally, nozzle material does not impact the wash’s feel or effectiveness.

 Nozzle Oscillation – The nozzle oscillation feature quickly moves the wash wand forward and backward during the wash cycle to increase cleansing coverage and enhance relaxation.